vsvipul/kpbot/config/templates/fixCommitWarning.md

     Fixes #51.
 ```

-Thank you for your contributions to Zulip!
+Thank you for your contributions to KamandPrompt!

 <!-- fixCommitWarning -->